thibaudledent/thibaudledent.github.io/_posts/2019-05-11-ngrep-hex-dump.md

 published: true
 ---

 Our project consists in exchanging messages (in various formats, including binary) with other systems, sometimes very old.
-As part of our tests, it became interesting to check the messages exchanged at the network level, before they reached the application level.
+As part of our tests, it became interesting to check the messages exchanged at the network level, before they reached the application.

 We were able to do this very simply with `ngrep` ("network grep").
 One interesting feature of `ngrep` is its ability to display the packets it observes in a hexadecimal format, which is more effective for inspecting binary content messages.

-First, we need to get the network interface name:
+First, we need to get the network interface name of our machine:

 ```bash
 $ ip route show to match 10.10.10.10